Welcome to our Ticketmaster Scams Warning!

 Please be aware of Ticketmaster SCAMS!

-Ticketmaster scams have been making headlines lately as people start returning to live events post-pandemic.
+Ticketmaster scams have made headlines lately as people return to live events post-pandemic.

-Recent reports suggest that around 11 million Americans fall prey to ticket scams every year, which makes up roughly 12% of all ticket buyers.
+Recent reports suggest that around 11 million Americans fall prey to ticket scams every year, which make up roughly 12% of all ticket buyers.

 There are several common Ticketmaster Scams that you should be wary of, such as: